MyDigiTwinNL/CDF2Medmij-Mapping-tool/README.md

 ## Developer documentation

-The developer documentation with the description of the tool design, and further details for creating new templates/pairing rules [can be found here](./docs/development.md).
+The developer documentation with the description of the tool design, and further details for creating new templates/pairing rules [can be found here](./docs/development.md) (still under development).

 ## License